themesberg/flowbite-svelte-icons/README.md

 ## Color

-Use the `class` prop to add Tailwind CSS color directly to the icon component or the parent tag.
+You can apply Tailwind CSS color directly to the icon component or its parent tag using the `class` prop.

 ```html
 <AddressCardSolid size="md" class="text-red-700 dark:text-green-300 inline m-1"/>